-Debug State Secure and Attestable Security Implications/Requirements PRoT No Non-recoverable Compromises PRoT operation and platform security parameters, any PRoT services and any ARoT services.
-Debug Recoverable May compromise the PRoT operation while in this state but cannot compromise the platform security parameters.
-Non- Yes PRoT, PRoT services and any ARoT services remain intact and trustworthy.
-PRoT Debug Compromises only ARoT services and data.
-PRoT operation and platform security parameters, and PRoT services remain intact and trustworthy.
+Debug State Secure and Attestable Security Implications/Requirements PRoT No Non-recoverable Compromises PRoT, PRoT parameters, any PRoT services and any ARoT services.
+Debug Recoverable May compromise the PRoT operation while in this state but cannot compromise the PRoT parameters.
+Non- No Non-recoverable PRoT and PRoT services must not have been compromised.
+PRoT Debug Yes Recoverable ARoT services and data should not have been compromised